tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 content) requests in a month before a paywall is enacted.
 Origins may want to differentiate quick refreshes from distinct accesses.

-One could imagine applying the 'Joint Attester and Issuer' model from {{ARCH}}
+For some applications, the basic issuance protocol from {{?BASIC-ISSUANCE=I-D.ietf-privacypass-protocol}}
-for this use case.
-However, this would mean that the attester/issuer learns all origins used by a participating client.
+could be used to implement rate limits.
+In particular, the 'Joint Attester and Issuer' model from {{ARCH}} could be used to restrict the number of tokens issued to individual clients over a time window.
+However, in this deployment model, the Attester and Issuer would learn all origins used by a participating client.
 In some cases this might be a significant portion of browsing history.
 The issuance protocol defined in this document employs the 'Split Origin, Attester, Issuer' model to combat this, where the issuer would know all per-origin policies, and the